Slevinski/swserver/README.md

 The primary site can be found on the SignBank server.
 * http://signbank.org/swserver

-A mirror site will be available on Wikimedia Labs.
+A mirror site is available on Wikimedia Labs.
 * http://swserver.wmflabs.org